-41. Every person who imports for sale or supply or who grows fresh fruits or vegetables shall, on demand, afford the Director-General access to, and produce, such documents, books or records relating to or reasonably believed to relate to the fresh fruits or vegetables as may be required by the Director-General.
+41. Any person who imports for sale or supply or who grows fresh fruits or vegetables must, on demand, afford the Director-General access to, and produce, such documents, books or records relating to or reasonably believed to relate to the fresh fruits or vegetables as the Director-General may require.